thomasameisel/VandyCSCTF/README.md

 #### Needs to be done:
 - Storage has to be implemented for the php challenge
-- Change the edit source code and pdf and php file flag
+- Change the edit source code

 #### Ideas:
-- images - flag hidden in image
-- pdf - flag hidden behind pdf
 - client side encryption
 - url - add to url